GIP-ITC-UniversityTwente/ffp-app/i_readme.txt

 	The database’s name parameter is editable via the App (the database value in this file is not used by the app)

 - Mosaic files (if available) should be named using the name of the corresponding database and located as follows:
     name:	mosaic_ffp_cumaribo.tif
                 mosaic_ffp_cumaribo.tif.aux.xml
 	         ...
 	        (where ‘ffp_cumaribo’ is the name of the associated database)

     location: 	../basedata

-- Attachments added trough the App are stored in:
+- Attachments added through the App are stored in:
 	./images/uploads

 -------

-- Install the Digital PErsona service to communicate with figerprint readers
+- Install the Digital Persona service to communicate with figerprint readers

 #---
-# Digitalpersona connection (authorize this URLS)
+# Digitalpersona connection (authorize these URLs)
 #---

 https://127.0.0.1:52181/get_connection